Broome’s Chinatown is the vibrant cultural, retail, and dining heart of the town, buzzing with activity along the Carnarvon Street café strip.

 By day, find your perfect patch of sand along the 22-kilometre stretch of uninterrupted beach.
 For added comfort, umbrellas and sun loungers are available for hire from the beach kiosk.
 This section of Cable Beach is patrolled by surf lifesavers from May to October.

 As the day winds down, don’t miss the chance to witness Cable Beach’s legendary sunsets.
-Head north of the rocks on foot, or drive along the 4WD track, to see the iconic camel trains silhouetted against the setting sun as they stroll along the shoreline.
+Head north of the rocks on foot, to see the iconic camel trains silhouetted against the setting sun as they stroll along the shoreline.

 For a scenic dinner spot to enjoy the sunset, Cable Beach House and Sunset Bar & Grill both offer fantastic views.
 Alternatively, spread out a picnic rug under the shade of one of the many palm trees on the grassy foreshore for a prime spot to watch as the sky puts on a show.